ChangLabSNU/VaxPress/docs/usage.rst

 ===========================

 You can use multiple CPU cores for optimization with the ``-p`` or ``--processes`` option.
-By default, VaxPress uses only one CPU core.
 The ``--processes N`` option allows the parallelization of calculations required for scoring functions and secondary structure prediction in each iteration.
 The ``N`` denotes the maximum number of cores that the computation can be distributed across, thus enhancing the speed of the optimization process.

 ====================================
 Adjusting the Fitness Scoring Scheme